 Clinical dentistry is physically demanding in some very specific ways.
 Backs, necks, shoulders, wrists and hands that for some reason are vulnerable to injury may be challenged by a combination of position, repetitive motion, stress, and even leisure activities.
 Some impairments—a fine tremor, for example—would not be disabling for another kind of work, but may prove to be that for a dentist.

 Some disabilities are temporary, and others permanent.
 The challenge for dentists who find themselves in this situation is to look for the possibilities in what may seem to be impossible circumstances.
 The ADA can help you with this.

 Could a temporary dental placement service help you keep your practice open and viable while you make a long-term decision about it?

 - Some dentists have formed 'co-ops' to cover each other's practices if the worst should happen.
-The ADA offers "Guidelines for the Development of Mutual Aid Agreements in Dentistry", included in a booklet of practice management materials that can be ordered by calling 312.440.2895 or ext.
-2895 on the ADA member toll-free number ($10 members, $15 non-members).
+The ADA offers "Guidelines for the Development of Mutual Aid Agreements in Dentistry", a downloadable whitepaper that can be ordered by calling 312.440.2550 or the ADA member toll-free number on the back of your member card ($0 members, $19.95 non-members).